VnK67/Symfony-Project-Skeleton/Readme.md

 This project is meant to be run with docker.
 If you don't have docker installed on your machine, well... [https://docs.docker.com/install/](https://docs.docker.com/install/)
 You'll need `make` too.
 If you're on Windows, [https://docs.microsoft.com/en-gb/windows/wsl/install-win10](https://docs.microsoft.com/en-gb/windows/wsl/install-win10)

+There's a file called `.editorconfig` at root.
+It defines some config that your IDE will use if you install EditorConfig plugin.
+Please do it, it'll improve consistency over projects and developers.

 ## First run
 `make init` will create all necessary folder / files, init the database, and make sure everything is ready